Alfred Eliab Buck: Biography

 Buck was elected as a Republican to the Forty-first Congress (March 4, 1869 – March 3, 1871).
-During this time Buck believed going into business would be both more lucrative and more fulfilling, so he did not seek re-election to congress.
-During his time as a Congressman he was labeled as a "Radical Republican", a label he said he "wore with pride".
-Instead of Buck running for re-election, Benjamin S. Turner would run to represent Alabama's first district, Buck endorsed Turner and campaigned for him in Mobile.
+During his time as a congressman, he was labeled as a "Radical Republican", a label that he said he "wore with pride".
+Buck came to believe that going into business would be both more lucrative and more fulfilling than another term in Congress, so, instead of running for re-election, he endorsed and campaigned for Benjamin S. Turner, an African-American Republican, in Turner's successful bid to succeed him in representing Alabama's 1st congressional district.

 Buck was later appointed president of the city council of Mobile in 1873.
 He served as clerk of the United States circuit and district courts in Atlanta, Georgia from 1874 to 1889.
-He was later appointed United States marshal for the northern district of Georgia 1889-1893 by President Benjamin Harrison.
+He was later appointed United States marshal for the northern district of Georgia by President Benjamin Harrison, and he served in such capacity from 1889 to 1893.

 In 1896, Buck was the leader of the Georgia Republican Party.
-Buck was the president of the Republican State Convention in late April and presided over the electing of delegates to the 1896 Republican National Convention.
-There was dispute over the delegates, which Buck attempted to preempt by passing a "harmony" slate of delegates outside of standard procedure.
+Buck was the president of the Republican State Convention in late April, and he presided over the electing of delegates to the 1896 Republican National Convention.
+There was a dispute over the delegates, which Buck attempted to preempt by passing a "harmony" slate of delegates outside of standard procedure.
 However, the slate did not include Emanuel K. Love's friend, Richard R. Wright, who many believed would be a delegate.
-The convention erupted in protest and a representative of Buck's attempted to adjourn the meeting and the Buck faction left the hall.
-The Love and Wright faction remained and Love took the chair, electing a new slate of delegates, now including Love (and Buck but still not Wright).
-Eventually Buck was a delegate and Wright attended as an alternate.
+The convention erupted in protest, a representative of Buck's attempted to adjourn the meeting, and the Buck faction left the hall.
+The Love and Wright faction remained, and Love took the chair, electing a new slate of delegates, now including Love (and Buck, but still not Wright).
+Eventually, Buck was a delegate and Wright attended as an alternate delegate.

-He was appointed Minister to Japan by President William McKinley in April 1897 and served until his death in Tokyo, Japan, on December 4, 1902.
+Buck was appointed Minister to Japan by President William McKinley in April 1897.
+During his term, the United States was deeply involved in Pacific affairs.
+Buck explained to Japanese officials American policy regarding the Spanish-American War, the annexation of Hawaii, the Boxer Rebellion in China, and the "Open Door Notes" presented by Secretary of State John Hay to limit foreign control of China.
+He served until his death in Tokyo, on December 4, 1902.
 He was interred in Arlington National Cemetery.